 Prior to the commencement of assessment tests, the warning to candidates notice is read to each test group of students, to clarify that the possession of any unauthorised material will be considered as an infringement of test/examinations.
 The Emergency Evacuation Procedures for Examinations is also read to candidates and verbal instructions given for paper based or on-screen tests.

 At the beginning of assessment tests, the invigilator completes a seat allocation document to record the seating arrangements of each student.

 During assessment periods the exams officer invigilates all assessment tests.
 The course coordinator is made available to support the invigilator as and when necessary, to ensure that students attend tests on time.

 For the purposes of English Speaking, Listening and Communication Course Units

 General Assessment Conditions:

 For assessment, the minimum discussion time period will be 20 to 30 minutes.
-However, at the assessor’s discretion a further few minutes can be added to ensure that the discussion is logically concluded in accordance with the grading criteria?
+However, at the assessor’s discretion a further few minutes can be added to ensure that the discussion is logically concluded in accordance with the grading criteria.

-Learners must successfully complete all the appropriate activities to pass the Speaking, Listening & Communication unit:
+Students must successfully complete all the appropriate activities to pass the Speaking, Listening & Communication unit:

-During group discussions, assessments will be individualised for each learner and an individual observation assessment record sheet will be completed to document the contribution of each participant.
+During group discussions, assessments will be individualised for each student and an individual observation assessment record sheet will be completed to document the contribution of each participant.
 Assessment record sheets will confirm the following:

 It is the Centre’s policy to use up to date Pearson assessment documentation and to adhere to any changing demands and specifications set by the awarding body.